isomerpages/pa-cdcne/_programmes/Financial & Social Assistance/North East Cancer Warrior Support Scheme (Colorectal Cancer).md

 in reducing deaths from Colorectal Cancer through early detection and treatment.&nbsp;</p>
 <p>Building on the success of the North East Cancer Warrior Support Scheme
-for Breast Cancer, North East Community Development Council (CDC) and SingHealth are expanding their collaboration to include colorectal cancer, with a focus on ensuring patients have peace of mind whilst going through screening, assessment, diagnosis, treatment and recovery.</p>
+for Breast Cancer, North East Community Development Council (CDC) and SingHealth are expanding their collaboration to include Colorectal Cancer, with a focus on ensuring patients have peace of mind whilst going through screening, assessment, diagnosis, treatment and recovery.</p>
 <p>The North East Cancer Warrior Support Scheme (Colorectal Cancer) will